skops-dev/skops/docs/model_card.rst

 it's a very mature library and that it supports many different document formats.
 Therefore, it should be possible to parse model cards even if they use a format that's not markdown, for instance reStructuredText, org, or asciidoc.
-For saving, we only support markdown, though.
+For saving, we only support markdown for now.